The Whippet might just be the dog you were looking for.

 If you are wondering how long a Whippet can live, let us tell you that you will have plenty of time for many funny moments in the upcoming years if you decide to buy a puppy of this breed.

-Their life expectancy goes from some 12 to 15 years, if you provide health proper care, a healthy diet, and plenty of exercises.
+Their life expectancy goes from some 12 to 15 years, if you provide health proper care, a healthy diet, and plenty of exercise.

 Intelligence, Temperament and Personality Traits of the Whippet

 Another interesting thing about this dog is that he is not much of a barker, which makes him not such a good guard dog.
-In fact, his friendly, non-aggressive nature makes him one of the worst home protectors ever.
+His friendly, non-aggressive nature makes him one of the worst home protectors ever.